dl6nm/path-tree-generator/README.md

     pt.human_readable()
     pt.human_readable_list()

-The code above returns a tree-like formatted recursive directory listing as string.
+Both methods return a tree-like formatted recursive directory listing, either as string or as list of strings.
 Directories are wrapped in square brackets, files aren't.

+`pt.human_readable()` returns the directory listing as plain _string_ (`str`) with line breaks.

     [data]
     ├── data-with-stat.json